isaac-sim/IsaacLabEvalTasks/README.md

 #### Running evaluation on Multiple GPUs

-For rendering, please refer to the [Omniverse Devloper Guideline](https://docs.omniverse.nvidia.com/dev-guide/latest/linux-troubleshooting.html#q9-how-to-specify-what-gpus-to-run-omniverse-apps-on) for setting single-gpu mode or multi-gpu mode of Isaac Sim.
+For rendering, please refer to the [Omniverse Developer Guideline](https://docs.omniverse.nvidia.com/dev-guide/latest/linux-troubleshooting.html#q9-how-to-specify-what-gpus-to-run-omniverse-apps-on) for setting single-gpu mode or multi-gpu mode of Isaac Sim.
 For physics, we suggest to the evaluation to run on CPU set by `simulation_device` in evaluation.

 However, GR00T N1 policy only supports single-GPU inference (by May 2025).
 We have not tested on multi-GPU inference.